-On April 28, 1995, we received all information necessary to process your request.
-After comparing this information with the National Flood Insurance Program (NFIP) map for the community referenced above, we determined that although portions of the property would be inundated by a 1% annual chance flood, buildings 157 A-B, 158 A-B, and 159 A-B-C would not.
-Therefore, this letter amends the map for Auglaize County, Ohio (NFIP Map Number 39011C, Panel 0090 C, dated September 6, 1989) to remove these buildings from the SFHA.
-These buildings are located in Zone X (unshaded), where flood insurance is available at low rates.
+On May 8, 1996, we received all information necessary to process your request.
+After comparing this information with the National Flood Insurance Program (NFIP) map for the community referenced above, we determined that although portions of the property would be inundated by a 1% annual chance flood, the existing structure would not.
+Therefore, this letter amends the map for Auglaize County, Ohio and Incorporated Areas (NFIP Map Number 39011C0080 C, dated September 6, 1989) to remove this structure from the SFHA. structure is located in Zone X(unshaded), an area above the 0.2% annual chance flood level, where flood insurance is available at low rates.
+Because portions of the property are in the SFHA, any future construction or substantial improvement on this property remains subject to Federal, State, and local regulations for floodplain management.